cwida/teseo/README.md

 Number of visited leaves: 1
 ```

-The first line of the dump shows some basic properties of the fat tree, internally named Memstore:
+The first line of the dump shows some basic properties of the fat tree, internally named _Memstore_:

 * directed: it refers to whether the graph is directed or undirected and it is always false.
 * max num segments per leaf: a leaf can contain a variable number of segments, between the given limit and half of it.
 * segment size: amount of space in a segment, in qwords (quadwords).
-A quadword are 8 bytes.
+A quadword is 8 bytes.

 The second part of the dump is the ART trie.
 After the GC executed, the content of the graph is stored in two segments indexed by two associated search keys ("leaves") in the trie.
 The trie contains two levels, the root, with type N256, and its direct child, with type N4.
 Refer to the [ART paper](http://vldb.org/pvldb/vol14/p1053-leo.pdf) for the meaning of these node types.
 The property `key level` is the byte position to which a node of the trie refers to, while the prefix are the bytes shared by all descendants of that node.
 The line `Leaf: 0x80007f9d1000d560, key: 31 -> 0, value: leaf: 0x55f65c171830, segment_id: 1` represents a search key for the vertex 30, allocated in an element of the trie at address `0x80007f9d1000d560`, the value associated to the search key is the leaf of the fat tree at address `0x55f65c171830` and segment 1.
 All vertices are internally shifted by 1, thus the value 31 represents the vertex 30.
 In the trie, both vertices and edges are implemented as a fixed-size 16-byte pair <source, destination>.
 For a vertex, the destination is always 0 (this is the reason elements are shifted by +1 internally).